yannickjemmely/Mida/README.md

 </p>
 <br>

-MidaFX is an open source framework designed to operate in assets markets like stocks, forex, crypto or commodities.
+MidaFX is an open source framework designed to operate in markets like stocks, forex, crypto or commodities.

 Through MidaFX you can:
 - Real time operate in any supported market;